AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

 false
 ```

 Something very strange was going on.
 We were on shaky ground here, pushing at model logic with an acceptance test, for something that we were probably going to throw out anyway.
-We threw our that code and I pulled in the new domain objects and got the `membership_type` method under an integration test:
+We threw out that code and I pulled in the new domain objects and got the `membership_type` method under an integration test:

 ```rb
     describe '#membership_type' do